 In some cases, godfathers run public institutions from the privacy of their homes.
 Sitting majestically on thrones, they hold court while their subjects, mostly loyalists, grovel obsequiously.
 Claiming personal ownership of posts financed from the public treasury, the godfathers decree who runs for elective office, who triumphs at primaries and at elections, who gets appointed to what sinecure, and who benefits from the munificence of the state.

 The rulers’ unwillingness to acknowledge the individual citizen’s anxieties and aspirations accords perfectly with the client-patron arrangements that have evolved over the years.
-Believing that amorphous groups are easier to control or manipulate than discrete, thinking, calculating, unpredictable, opinionated, assertive, and possibly, self-seeking or myopic individuals, current and aspiring rulers ignore their subjects’ unique energies and motivations, and, with an eye on the likely electoral return, devote a disproportionate amount of time to appeasing or cultivating the groups with which the subjects might (or might not) identify.
+Believing that amorphous groups are easier to control or manipulate than discrete, thinking, calculating, unpredictable, opinionated, assertive, and possibly, self-seeking individuals, current and aspiring rulers ignore their subjects’ unique energies and motivations, and, with an eye on the likely electoral return, devote a disproportionate amount of time to appeasing or cultivating the groups with which the subjects might (or might not) identify.
 In other words, the rulers ascribe shifting identities to otherwise autonomous individuals, almost invariably corralling these individuals within ethnic Bantustans, linguistic groups, sectarian orders, and religious communities.
 Individuals are also routinely profiled and branded, based on their places of birth, states of origin, “geo-political zones”, and, in recent years, their gender as well as the age brackets within which they fall.
 The individuals, for their part, have been conditioned to self-erase, that is, to obliterate the core of their personalities, and to look up to their own godfathers for protection against “greedy” and “hostile” rivals.

-Otherwise, the groups are not structured to handle individual members’ situation-specific grievances.
+As to be expected, the groups are not structured to handle individual members’ situation-specific grievances.
 The groups are not equipped to perform functions that a constituent typically expects of his MP or Congressman.
 They have no facility to sample their members’ positions on burning issues.
 They have no call-centers that receive and process individual citizens’ complaints.

 These limitations have curiously not prevented the leaders from constantly projecting themselves as their groups’ spokespersons, and falsely, as the defenders of individual members’ interests.
 Aided by an unsuspecting (or most probably complicit) press, the ethnic solidarity groups persistently brainwash their members into believing that they are under “outside attack”, and that staying safe requires placing their destiny in the hands of the self-appointed custodians of the groups’ conscience.
 The primary groups persistently coax their members into surrendering the rights to the basic freedoms, especially, the rights to freedom of thought, belief and expression.